coderanger/coderanger.net/content/posts/chef-apt.md

 ```

 There is also a `chef-10` component available if you want Chef 10.x releases.
+Packages are behind the Cloudfront CDN, so installation should also be faster
+than the `install.sh` script.

 New releases will be added automatically, so you can handle upgrades as you do
 any other package.